Student Selection criteria for north2north institutional coordinators

-The north2north Institutional Contact is responsible for the selection of applicants for north2north scholarships and free tuition waivers according to the following criteria:
+The north2north Institutional Coordinator is responsible for the selection of applicants for north2north scholarships and tuition waivers according to the following criteria:

 - Participation in University of the Arctic Programs